Analysis by Raman Spectroscopy in the laboratory

 For which matrices?

-Raman spectroscopy is particularly suitable for solid, pasty or semi-liquid matrices , including colored or opaque ones.
+Raman spectroscopy is particularly well-suited to solid, pasty, or semi-liquid matrices , including colored or opaque ones.
 It is ideal for:

 Animal feed